-Commvault Unveils New Hyperscale Solutions, Reinforcing On-Site Cyber Resilience
+Commvault Unveils New HyperScale Solutions, Reinforcing On-Site Cyber Resilience

-Commvault, a leading provider of cyber resilience and data protection solutions for the hybrid cloud, recently announced two additions to its HyperScale portfolio: HyperScale Edge and HyperScale Flex.
+(MENAFN- ProGlobal Media) September 2025 – Commvault, a leading provider of cyber resilience and data protection solutions for the hybrid cloud, recently announced two powerful additions to its HyperScale portfolio: HyperScale Edge and HyperScale Flex.

 To help organizations strengthen their cyber resilience, Commvault has expanded its HyperScale line.
 Building on their flagship HyperScale X capability, the new Edge and Flex solutions deliver greater flexibility, performance, and cyber resilience across diverse environments.
 Like HyperScale X, both new offerings are delivered as a software image that can easily be installed on validated hardware.